jrondeau-stripe/subscription-use-cases/docs/get-started.md

 `STATIC_DIR` tells the server where the client files are located and does not need to be modified unless you move the server files.

-**2. Create Products and Plans on Stripe**

-This sample requires a [Price](https://stripe.com/docs/api/prices) ID to create the subscription.
-Products and Plans are objects on Stripe that you use to model a subscription.

-You can create Products and Prices [in the Dashboard](https://dashboard.stripe.com/products) or with the [API](https://stripe.com/docs/api/prices/create).
-Create a Price to run this sample and add it to your `.env`.
+## Model your business with Products and Prices

+You also need to add Price IDs to your `.env` file.
+Prices are a core object of the Stripe API, but you typically create them only when your business needs them.
+TODO figure out better way to explain simply why you'd put them in a .env file instead of calling Stripe from your server.

+Prices represent your business model, together with their parent object Products.
+To create the appropriate Price IDs, see [how to model your business](model.md).

-**3. Follow the server instructions on how to run:**
+## Run the server

 Pick the server language you want and follow the instructions in the server folder README on how to run.

 ```
-cd server/node # there's a README in this folder with instructions
+cd <use_case_directory>/server/node # there's a README in this folder with instructions
 npm install
 npm start
 ```

-**4. [Optional] Run a webhook locally:**
+## [Optional] Set up a local webhook endpoint

-You can use the Stripe CLI to forward webhook events to your server running locally.
+You can use the Stripe CLI to forward webhook events to your local server.

-If you haven't already, [install the CLI](https://stripe.com/docs/stripe-cli) and [link your Stripe account](https://stripe.com/docs/stripe-cli#link-account).

 ```
 stripe listen --forward-to localhost:4242/webhook
 ```

-The CLI will print a webhook secret key to the console.
-Set `STRIPE_WEBHOOK_SECRET` to this value in your .env file.
+The CLI prints a webhook secret key to the console.
+Set `STRIPE_WEBHOOK_SECRET` to this value in your `.env` file.

 You should see events logged in the console where the CLI is running.